obhq/obliteration/README.md

 - Windows 10 x64 or Linux x86-64.
 - CPU that supports all of instructions on [PS4 CPU](https://en.wikipedia.org/wiki/Jaguar_(microarchitecture)#Instruction_set_support).
 All modern Intel/AMD CPUs should meet with this requirement.

+### Windows specific requirements

+- [Microsoft Visual C++ 2019 Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
+It is likely your system already have it so try to run Obliteration first.
+If there is an error related to `msvcp140.dll`, `vcruntime140.dll` or `vcruntime140_1.dll` that mean you need to install this manually.

+## Get a daily build

+You can download Window binary for the latest development [here](https://github.com/ultimaweapon/obliteration/actions/workflows/ci.yml).

 ## Building from source

 ### Windows prerequisites